peerlibrary/meteor-blaze-components/README.md

 Components
 ----------

-While Blaze Components are build on top of [Blaze](https://www.meteor.com/blaze), Meteor's a powerful library for creating live-updating user interfaces, its public API and semantics are different with the goal of providing extensible and composable components through unified and consistent interface.
+While Blaze Components are built on top of [Blaze](https://www.meteor.com/blaze), Meteor's a powerful library for creating live-updating user interfaces, its public API and semantics are different with the goal of providing extensible and composable components through unified and consistent interface.